eth-educators/eth-docker-docs/website/docs/Usage/ReverseProxy.md

 If you want to be [more specific](https://go-acme.github.io/lego/dns/cloudflare/), you can create two scoped API
 tokens: One with `Zone.DNS:Edit` for just the domain you wish to manage, and one with `Zone.Zone:Read` and `Zone.Zone Settings:Read` for all zones.
-As the DNS API token now no longer has read permissions, also set `CF_ZONE_ID` in `.env` so DDNS still functions.

 With that, in the `.env` file:
+- Set `DOMAIN` to your domain.
+- Set `ACME_EMAIL` to the email address Let's Encrypt will use to communicate with you.
+- Set `CF_ZONE_ID` to the Zone ID of the domain, visible in the Overview page of your domain, on the right-hand side
-- Set `CF_DNS_API_TOKEN` to the API token with `Edit` rights you just created
+- Set `CF_DNS_API_TOKEN` to the API token with `Edit` rights you just created under "API".
 - Optionally set `CF_ZONE_API_TOKEN` to the API token with `Read` rights, only if you created split permissions.
-- Optionally set `CF_ZONE_ID` to the Zone ID of the domain, only if you created split permissions.
 - Set `DDNS_SUBDOMAIN` to the specific A/AAAA record you want to see created.
-This cannot be empty, updating the domain itself no longer works.
+If you want to update the domain itself, make this @.
 - Set `DDNS_PROXY` to `false` if you do not want CloudFlare to proxy traffic to the subdomain
-- Read further down about common settings for Traefik

 ### CNAMEs and proxy settings